waku-org/nwaku/docs/tutorial/chat2.md

 ./build/chat2 --fleet:test
 ```

-There are currently two fleets to select from, namely _production_ (`wakuv2.prod`) and _test_ (`wakuv2.test`).
+There are currently two fleets to select from, namely _sandbox_ (`waku.sandbox`) and _test_ (`waku.test`).
 The `test` fleet is updated with each incremental change to the `nim-waku` codebase.
-As a result it may have more advanced and experimental features, but will be less stable than `prod`.
+As a result it may have more advanced and experimental features, but will be less stable than `sandbox`.
-The `prod` fleet is a deployed network of the latest released Waku v2 nodes.
+The `sandbox` fleet is a deployed network of the latest released Waku v2 nodes.
-If no `fleet` is specified, `chat2` will connect to the `prod` fleet by default.
+If no `fleet` is specified, `chat2` will connect to the `sandbox` fleet by default.
 To start `chat2` without connecting to a fleet, use the `--fleet:none` option _or_ [specify a static peer](#specifying-a-static-peer).

 ## Specifying a content topic